petrov-lab/HAFpipe-line/README.md

 ```

+## Full Pipeline

+HAF-pipe takes per-sample bam files as input.
+Typically however, analysis projects start from the raw fastq files produced by sequencing the samples.
+If you are looking for an easy way to process these into bam files, and then run HAF-pipe on them, please have a look at the [grenepipe](https://github.com/moiexpositoalonsolab/grenepipe) pipeline.
+It offers a [specialized workflow](https://github.com/moiexpositoalonsolab/grenepipe/wiki/Advanced-Usage#frequency-calling-from-pool-seq-data-with-haf-pipe) that trims and maps the reads, optionally runs quality filters and quality control on the data, and finally infers allele frequencies with HAF-pipe.

 ## Simulations

 To simulate recombination and pooled sequencing data from a panel of sequenced founders, see the scripts ```HAFpipe-sim.run_forqs.sh``` and ```HAFpipe-sim.simulate_poolseq.sh``` in the simulations folder.